flo-stilz/NER_BT/README.md

 ## Dataset

 The final dataset contains 186 medical abstracts with 109 Gaucher abstracts and 76 Fabry abstracts, respectively.
-[Prodigy] was used for annotating the data.
+[Prodigy](https://prodi.gy/) was used for annotating the data.

 ## Results

+The final results display the average scores of 10 training runs with the standard deviation denoted next to it.

 <table>
     <col>